watchernyu/python-ml-setup/README.md

 https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html
 This is much more detailed, make sure you read it to get a better understanding of the basics.

+If you base environment works, then you can just use your base.
+But learning how virtualenv works and how packages should be organized will help you in the long run.

 # IMPORTANT: PREPARE FOR YOUR FIRST PYTORCH CLASS
 (If you find difficulty on any step, then simply don't worry about it, we will talk in class.
 But if you can manage to get these set up by class time, it would help you understand things faster)
 Highly recommended: